-We have identified a minimum of 23 students (through this application process) who are currently working in the field and taking courses pursuing certificates/degrees.
+We have identified a minimum of 25 students (through this application process) who are currently working in the field and taking courses pursuing certificates/degrees. (an increase of 2 students)

-Through conversations with our students we found out that: Two students were hired in full time positions by local programs and one student was hired in Alaska.
+Through conversations with our students we found out that:

+Two students were hired in full time positions by local programs.